Boen97/BackStore/notes/os/three-easy-pieces/virtualization/2-processes.md

 3. persistent storage devices

 program often access persistent storage devices, such I/O information might include a list of the files the process has open.

+### TIP: Separate Policy and Mechanism

+in many operating systems, a common design paradigm is to separate `high-level policies` from their `low-level mechanisms` you can think mechanisms as `how does an OS perform a context switch` think policies as `which process should the OS run right now`

+separating the two allows one easily to change the policies without having to rethink the mechanism and is thus a form of `modularity`, a general software design principle

+## Process API

+1. Create
+   create a new process to run the program you have indicated

+2. Destory
+   systems also provide an interface to destroy processes forcefully an interface to halt a runaway process is quite useful

+3. Wait
+   it is useful to wait for a process to stop running

+4. Miscellaneous control
+   other than killing or waiting for a process, there are other controls for example, `suspend` a process (stop it from running for a while) and then `resume` it (continue it running)

+5. Status
+   interfaces to get some status information about a process such as how long it has run for, or what state it is in.